 The climate talks in Glasgow are just days away, and may be the last chance to coordinate global efforts to stop the planet warming beyond 1.5℃ this century.

-More than 100 world leaders will the summit to try to agree on the details of crucial issues, such as timetables to deliver on emissions reduction commitments.
+More than 100 world leaders will attend the summit to try to agree on the details of crucial issues, such as timetables to deliver on emissions reduction commitments.
 So which countries hold the cards?

 Well, the nature of these particular climate talks make it less likely one or more states – regardless of their power or contribution to climate change – will determine the summit’s success.
 But this wasn’t always the case.

 In 1997 Kyoto Protocol talks, all developed states needed to agree on targets, timeframes and what could be included or excluded from calculations.
-Australia was able to hold the agreement to ransom by threatening to withhold support, unless demands were met.
+This meant Australia was able to hold the agreement to ransom by threatening to withhold support, unless demands were met.

 Organisers of the Paris talks of 2015 learnt their lesson.
 Rather than aim to agree on a fair allocation of responsibility across almost 200 countries, organisers allowed states to develop their own nationally determined contributions – targets for reducing emissions.